OsmosysSoftware/osm-transcript-summarizer/apps/api/docs/project-onboarding.md

 **Database:** [MariaDB](https://mariadb.org/download)

 In addition to the api and portal, a database will also be required to setup.
-We are utilising latest verison of mariadb-server and the same can be used for local development, either in a docker container or setup directly on the system.
+We are utilising latest version of mariadb-server and the same can be used for local development, either in a docker container or setup directly on the system.

-For more details about the database, refer the following [Database Design](./database-design.md) document.
+For more details about the database, refer to the following [Database Design](./database-design.md) document.

 **Tasks and Issues Tracking Platform:** [Pinestem](https://pinestem.com)